Teachers & Coaches

 AMANCIO GONZALEZ

-Coach for William Forsthe ballets
+Coach for William Forsythe ballets

 born in Spain, studied dance with Ion Beitia in Las Arenas, Spain and in the Centre de danse International Rossella Hightower in Cannes.As a dancer, worked with Jeune Ballet International de Cannes, directed by Edward Cook.
 Scottish Ballet, under the direction of Galina Samsova.
 NAPAC dance Company, with Garry Trinder.
 De Rotterdamse Dansgroep, directed by Käthy Gosschalk.
 REFLEX Dance Company, with Patrizia Van Roesel.
 Scapino Ballet Rotterdam, under the direction of Ed Wubbe, with Frankfurt Ballett and The Forsythe Company, under the direction of William Forsythe and at present with Dance On ensemble in Berlin under the direction of Christopher Roman.